 Horse evacuation kit

-As well as making sure the trailer has buckets, halters and first aid kits on board you also want to have an evacuation kit that you can easily pick up and take with you.
+As well as making sure the trailer has buckets, halters and first aid kits onboard you also want to have an evacuation kit that you can easily pick up and take with you.
 If you have to travel over state or county lines or even to another country they might require you have all of your horse’s paperwork with you.
-Make sure you have his health and vaccinations certificates, proof of ownership, a negative Coggins test and passport.
+Make sure you have his health and vaccinations certificates, proof of ownership, a negative Coggins test (To show that your horse is clear of equine infectious anemia (also known as swamp fever) – a virus that is transmitted by bloodsucking insects) and passport.
 Along with anything you think could be necessary – it’s better to have too much paperwork rather than not enough.